If you’re looking for the most Instagrammable spots in Florence Italy then look no further!

 You can take 2 different kinds of pics here: one with the door, which resembles the front one (hence the “do not despair”), though it’s smaller in size, and one with Brunelleschi’s Dome.

-This area is mostly free of people, with the exception of the occasional tourist taking some pics or busker performing its songs.
+This area is mostly free of people, except the occasional tourist taking some pics or busker performing its songs.
 Sometimes, there will be a long line for the Giotto’s tower though, so you’ll have to work around that.

 And don’t forget to snap a picture of the famous Baptistery next door too before you leave, preferably in the early morning when there are fewer people around it.